 Volunteers are in integral part of the fire service all over the world.
-Even today, many departments are manned solely with volunteers; everyday citizens who have made the decision to make a difference in their communities by performing life and property saving duties.
+Everyday citizens like YOU who make the decision to make a difference in their communities by performing life and property saving duties.
 No experience is needed because Hoodland Fire will teach you all of the skills you need to provide high quality emergency medical care and fire suppression to the residents and visitors of the communities we serve.

-"What does it take to become a Volunteer Firefighter?"
+Question: What does it take to become a Volunteer Firefighter?

 - 18 years of age or older

-- Valid Oregon Drivers License
+- Valid Drivers License/driving record review

-Question: What will be required of me?"
+Question: What will be required of me?

-- Good physical condition
+- Medical physical